 - When Charles suggests a humility transplant for Hawkeye, Hawkeye fires back, "Unfortunately, you'll never be a donor."
 Charles laughed at that one.

 - Discussed in the series finale as Col. Potter is saying goodbye to Hawkeye and B.J.Col.
 Potter: Never forget the time you dropped Winchester's drawers in the O.R.
 'Course I had to pretend I was mad at ya, but inside (chokes up) I was laughing to beat all hell.

-- Similarly, when Margret and Hawkeye are lost behind enemy lines she confesses that many times in OR she would be grinning from ear to ear behind her mask when he got a good one off on Frank.
+- Similarly, when Margret and Hawkeye are lost behind enemy lines, she confesses that many times in OR she would be grinning from ear to ear behind her mask when he got a good one off on Frank.
 Publicly she always chastised and more than once wanted him court-martialed for his behavior towards Frank.
 (Although she's Not Herself at this point in time, so it's hard to say if this is true or if she's misremembering or just flat-out lying in an effort to stroke Hawkeye's ego.)